 Model good personal hygiene

 It’s amazing that this even has to be said, but it’s so important to teach your children that personal hygiene is crucial not only for better physical health, but mental health as well.
 Make sure to shower, brush your teeth and hair daily, but also make sure to cut extra time out here and there to do something extra special for yourself too.
 Get a massage or manicure.
 Do something you don’t normally do to make yourself feel good.
 It gives you an extra boost of confidence and sometimes it’s just the kick you need to get you motivated again.
-(Click here to read more about why self care is so important.)
 You can also try a DIY facial, pedicure or a hot bubble bath.
-I put together an easy peasy step by step DIY pedicure.
-Click here to check it out.
+It doesn’t have to be big.

 Make regular visits to your family physician